 They’d ask why I hadn’t visited sooner, before anything had gone wrong.

 I was a teenager when I first had a crisis counselling appointment.
 It was a rainy day in a cold and quiet little office.

 I felt like I was staring out of a car window, stuck in a sad Kelly Clarkson music video.
 I felt far away from everything, like my body was being managed from a tiny control room in my chest.

 I didn’t want to be there and I didn’t think I’d have anything to say, because the problem wasn’t speakable.
 Nothing was wrong per se, I just wasn’t right.

 I don’t know if I would ever have gone to counselling on my own accord.
 I felt like a lot of the sadness I felt was my own fault, and I didn’t feel like I could talk to anybody I knew about how I felt.
 I thought people would say ‘well duh!’ and ‘you deserve it’.

-So I coped and coped until I cried and cried, and eventually somebody stepped in and tried to make a plan for me.
+Eventually somebody stepped in and tried to make a plan for me.